boopit/logos/README.md

 Logos
 =====

-All the logos for Boop.
+All the logos for Sling.